 Conclusion

 Palestinian children’s literature has developed in parallel with political, social, and cultural events that have influenced its course.
 Palestinian writers have revived their popular heritage through modern methods that diverge from traditional forms of writing.
 They have done this while also reviving the spirit of that folk heritage, creating a new type of literary text for children.
 Modern writers have creatively incorporated contemporary perspectives into classic, traditional templates of children’s literature, melding their preoccupations with folk tradition.
 The examples we examined demonstrate that the primary influence on Palestinian writers was their own cultural heritage, which was infused with new symbolic meanings of contemporary experiences.
-These writers have not only imitated folk artifacts but have also reshaped them in complex ways that are suitable for the way children think today.
+These writers have not only imitated folk artifacts but they have also reshaped them in complex ways that are suitable for the way children think today.

 This phenomenon became particularly evident in the early 1980s, reaching its apogee during the 1987 First Intifada, itself the highpoint of the Palestinian national movement.
 Portents of unity among Palestinians emerged almost immediately after 1967, but their most public manifestations occurred after the First Intifada when Palestinian identity faced the grim prospect of dissolution.
 Palestinian writers have recognized the importance of preserving their popular heritage and collective memory, reinforcing Palestine’s cultural identity, particularly among the new generations who are immersed in the reality of occupation and diaspora.
 From the First Intifada onwards, literature that drew on folk heritage reinvented itself with an explosive energy imbued with profound symbolic power.

 The study is divided into two main sections.
 The first section deals with theoretical matters, while the second section deals with applied matters.
 The theoretical section provides the conceptual basis for the applied section.
 The theoretical section consists of three chapters.
-The first of these provides an introduction to theorization on children’s literature, explaining the theory of intertextuality as it pertains to children’s literature, as distinct from adult literature. t also discusses the particular dynamics of intertextuality present within children’s literature, including the relationships between the writer, text, reader, and context.
+The first of these provides an introduction to theorization on children’s literature, explaining the theory of intertextuality as it pertains to children’s literature, as distinct from adult literature.
+It also discusses the particular dynamics of intertextuality present within children’s literature, including the relationships between the writer, text, reader, and context.

 The second chapter outlines the historical background to the development of modern Palestinian children’s literature since the British Mandate.
-We divided the development of Palestinian children’s literature into three distinct, historically-related categories: Indigenous children’s literature after 1948, literature in the Diaspora after 1948, and literature in the West Bank and Gaza after 1967.
+We divided the development of Palestinian children’s literature into three distinct, historically related categories: Indigenous children’s literature after 1948, literature in the diaspora after 1948, and literature in the West Bank and Gaza after 1967.
 In this chapter, we observed the increasing awareness of and interest in folklore, which was intertwined with political forces and societal events that influenced the development of Palestinian children’s literature.
 The section divisions in this chapter highlight the varying effects of the writers’ locations on the nature of their literary output.

 We observed these differences emerging after 1948 and the establishment of the State of Israel.
 Local Palestinian writers were subject to military diktat until the early 1960s, meaning their writing was confined to children’s schoolbooks.
 The Israeli authorities took control of education and established educational policies that were aligned with their goals.
 This made it difficult for children to write outside of these policies.
 Palestinian children’s literature in Israel remained isolated from the wider developments in the Arab world and underwent little change over that long period, as Palestinian authors focused on adult audiences.
 As a result, nothing of note was published for Palestinian children until the early 1970s.